 Plants in Korean

 To finish off Korean nature vocab we can’t forget plants!
-Here are some quick plant terms as well:
+Here are some quick plant terms as well, for more about plants check out my post on gardening.

 식물: plants